Join the Community

 Conference Program

-The 2026 UniSport National Conference will be held in the Melbourne CBD, at RMIT University’s Storey Hall, from 26-28 May.
+The 2026 UniSport National Conference was held in the Melbourne CBD, at RMIT University’s Storey Hall, from 26-28 May.

-This year’s Conference theme is “Evolving university sport to create thriving campus communities.”
+This year’s Conference theme was “Evolving university sport to create thriving campus communities.”

-The following workshops will be delivered concurrently and repeated, providing opportunity for delegates to attend both.
-Please note, they are optional and have limited availability – you can select to attend these at the point of Conference registration (subject to availability).
+The following workshops were delivered concurrently and repeated, providing opportunity for delegates to attend both.

 Workshop 1: FISU Healthy Campus Community of Practice – risk behaviour domain

-Workshop 2: Educating for equality – gender-based violence education for executives, delivered by Our Watch
+Workshop 2: Leading Change to Prevent GBV – prevention training session for executives, delivered by Our Watch

 10.30am – 11.30am: UniSport Annual General Meeting

-The UniSport AGM will be held in the Auditorium at RMIT Storey Hall.
+The UniSport AGM was held in the Auditorium at RMIT Storey Hall.

 Click here for further information.